sap-tutorials/Tutorials/tutorials/iot-part5-inserting-tessel-data/iot-part5-inserting-tessel-data.md

 ## Details
 ### You will learn
-Now it’s time to modify a one of your existing Tessel module applications to insert data to HANA directly.
+Now it's time to modify a one of your existing Tessel module applications to insert data to HANA directly.
 For this part you are going to add two JavaScript functions to either the `climate.js` or `ambient.js` files created in Part 1.
-The first function you will insert will perform an “HTTP POST” just like you did manually using Postman
+The first function you will insert will perform an "HTTP POST" just like you did manually using Postman

 ### Time to Complete
 **10 Min**.